tdauth/submarine-warfare/README.md

 Water mines can be placed anywhere in the water and stay invisible except for submerged submarines.
 They explode on moving over them causing massive damage.

+### Water Bombs

+Water bombs can be dropped anywhere in the water and explode after a short delay causing massive damage to units.

 ### Fishes

 Fishes can easily be killed and give you XP and gold.
 They respawn all the time.
 The lumber icon and number of Warcraft are used to show the total number of fishes on the map.
-Fishes will be killed when the submarine moves throught them and it is not submerged.
+Fishes will be killed when the submarine moves throught them and is at the same depth as they are.
+Fishes which are deeper in the water will give more XP and gold.

 ### Destroyers and Air Craft Carriers